 As the number of bus-based tracks is increased to the 20%-30% range, enough logic block pins can be connected to each other through the bus-based connections, and the benefit of bus-based routing starts to outweigh the decreases in flexibility.
 As a result, the total area required to implement the benchmark circuits decreases until it reaches the minimum at the 40%-50% range.
 When the number of bus-based tracks is further increased, the number of bus-based connections provided by the architecture starts to exceed what is actually required by the circuits.
-As a result, the router is forced to use bus-based tracks to route individual signals, which reduces the area efficiency of the multi-bit architecture past the 50% point.
+As a result, the router is forced to use bus-based tracks to route individual signals, which reduces the area efficiency of the multibit architecture past the 50% point.

-Overall, the best area for the multi-bit architecture is achieved when bus-based tracks account for 40% to 50% of the total number of routing tracks.
-At this point, the benchmark circuits use 6% less area as compared to the multi-bit architectures that contain no busbased tracks.
+Overall, the best area for the multibit architecture is achieved when bus-based tracks account for 40% to 50% of the total number of routing tracks.
+At this point, the benchmark circuits use 6% less area as compared to the multibit architectures that contain no bus-based tracks.
 It is interesting to note that even though 90% of the LUTs in the benchmark circuits belong to four-bit wide datapath components, only 40% to 50% of the tracks should be bus-based.
-This is because many datapath components are not only connected by buses but also by a substantial amount of non-bus control signals (only forty-eight percent of the signals in the benchmarks can be grouped into 4-bit wide buses); and as a result even highly regular circuits still might need a substantial amount of bit-based tracks.
+This is because many datapath components are not only connected by buses but also by a substantial amount of non-bus control signals (only 48 % of the signals in the benchmarks can be grouped into 4-bit wide buses) and as a